Jeanne Baret

 Legacy

 Jeanne Baret’s achievement for being the first woman to circumnavigate the world was not always fully recognized.
 Her work and collections of exotic plants are still important information today.
 Baret herself did not record her experiences during the voyage.
 Travel logs from several crew members, though, reveal the hardships that she dealt with when her true identity was revealed.
 But the writing’s left behind by Bougainville and Commerson detail not only what she endured, but what she accomplished.
 In one translation of Commerson’s notes, he credits Baret for being the first female to circle the globe.
-He continues to say that she should be honored for her records on the plants and other specimen she collected.9 Even though Jeanne Baret did not intend to be the first woman to circumnavigate the globe, we openly recognize her achievement.
+He continues to say that she should be honored for her records on the plants and other specimen she collected.9 Even though Jeanne Baret did not intend to be the first woman to circumnavigate the globe, historians now openly recognize her achievement.

 Endnotes